bertofurth/Seagate-Central-Samba/README.md

 Note that I have another project in the works that deals with upgrading the Linux Kernel on the Seagate Central.
-This will overcome second CPU problem by making both CPUs in the Seagate Central available for _all_ linux processes.
+This will overcome second CPU problem by making both CPUs in the Seagate Central available for **all** linux processes.
 That is, SMP (Symmetrical Multi Processing) will be implemented in this updated Linux Kernel.

-If this new updgraded linux kernel is installed and running then the new version of samba can take advantage of both the SMP based CPU cores on the system and then, in theory, the new samba software can be even more efficient than the original Seagate AMP based samba software.
+If this new upgraded linux kernel is installed and running then the new version of samba can take advantage of both the SMP based CPU cores on the system and then, in theory, the new samba software will be able to perform even better than the original Seagate AMP based samba software.

 ### Memory
 My tests reveal that the updated samba v4.14.6 software seems to consume